algosup/2024-2025-project-2-serious-game-team-4/FunctionnalSpecifications/FunctionalSpecifications.md

 **Key aspects of the project include:**

-- **Game Development:** Design, implementation, and testing of the game using the  [^5].
+- **Game Development:** Design, implementation, and testing of the game using the Godot game engine.
 - **Educational Content:** The game will integrate key climate change topics such as global warming, the impact of human activities on the environment, and actions that can mitigate climate change.
 These foundational topics will be woven into the gameplay to ensure that players not only enjoy the game but also learn valuable information about sustainability and environmental stewardship.
 - **Target Audience:** The game will be designed to cater to middle school students, urban adults, and even policymakers, with content adaptable for these different groups.
 This will allow people to have a clear understanding of the impact they can have to reduce climate change through simple actions.
 This game is a call to action to bring a change to the environmental issues that we are facing today.
 - **Interactivity:** Players will engage in tasks such as planting trees and finding sustainable energy solutions.
 Each decision will impact the virtual environment, making it more pleasant as sustainable choices are made.
-- **Platform:** The game will be designed for web browsers [^9], running on the Godot engine, and accessible via the itch.io platform.
+- **Platform:** The game will be designed for web browsers, running on the Godot engine, and accessible via the itch.io platform.
 This decision aims to maximize audience reach and ensure global accessibility through the internet.

 **Out of scope:**